-Making a Picture
+Making a Picture !

-Recognising, creating and describing patterns

-Using everyday language to talk about size
+Using everyday language to talk about shape and position Other objectives that it offers

-Children enjoy creating pictures from a variety of coloured shapes.
+Children often enjoy creating pictures from a variety of coloured shapes.
 Adults could offer them a picture frame and shapes, and encourage them to build a picture, talking about the shapes and patterns that they make.
 The Activity The adult works with a group of children around him/her.
 Using a variety of card shapes s/he chats with the children to find out where on the A3 sheet to place the shapes in order to create a picture.
 Once the pieces have been agreed they can be pasted in position along with the frame.
 Encouraging mathematical thinking and reasoning: Describing Which shape would you like to use?